ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 banff <- pop.graph(deer4, location_deer4, slope_deer4)
 ```

+We are now ready to combine all of our graphs into one panel.
+When using `grid.arrange()`, you can add an additional argument `widths = c()` or `heights = c()`, which controls the ratios between the different plots.
+By default, `grid.arrange()` will give equal space to each graph, but sometimes you might want one graph to be wider than others, like here we want the map to have more space.

 ```r
 # Create panel of all graphs
 # Makes a panel of the map and occurrence plot and specifies the ratio